loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/InBrowser.rst

    :param thekey: a key to release
    :return: returns a ReleaseKey instance that allows to release on the browser in general or on a specific DOM element

+rightClick
+^^^^^^^^^^

+.. java:method:: public WebElement rightClick(Path el)
+   :outertype: InBrowser

+   Context-click (right click) at the location the first element that fits the given path.
+Does not require a clickable element.

+   :param el: the element
+   :return: the clicked on WebElement

 scroll
 ^^^^^^